 "What bothers me is that Amati got a steering wheel because she is a woman, because Brabham, with no money, looked for a knockout engagement to attract sponsors.
 So some even good drivers were left without a place".

 But Amati did not steal anything from anyone.
-How many pilots have obtained the engagement by bringing money to the teams?
+How many drivers have obtained the engagement by bringing money to the teams?
 The Italian girl has also been good, progressing day by day until she has achieved acceptable performances in her condition.
 Of course, she has her own temperament, perhaps some attitudes are also wrong, but her underlying qualities are not lacking.
 So much so that in the timekeeping she was just two seconds over the time that was enough for Van De Poele to take part in the race.
 If anything, the problems lie elsewhere: if the car is not competitive, if the sponsors do not support her, perhaps the courageous Roman girl will be forced to give up.
 In this case, however, it will not be a question of driving ability, but only of bad luck, of unfavourable circumstances.
 On Thursday, 5 March 1992, there was emotion, flowers, a sea of people and even a little curiosity at Lella Lombardi's funeral.
 The doorway of the parish church in Frugarolo is blocked from the inside by the crowd that wanted to pay their last respects to the first woman Formula 1 driver.
 Among the townspeople, gathered around the family members, a few personalities from the world of sport and the local authorities.
 On the wreaths of flowers, names such as Frank Williams, Italian Motor Sports Commission, and also Auto sport Europa team.
-Among so many people, a few young people.
+In such a crowd there are a few young people.
 One stands out: he is Luca Canniferrari, 26, driver of the Lella Lombardi auto sport team.

 "We knew about the illness, but she never talked about it.
 I went to see her at the clinic.
 In a moment of lucidity she still asked me about the races".